South Carolina attorney resigns and enters rehab after being shot in the head months after deaths of his wife and son - KESQ

 South Carolina attorney resigns and enters rehab after being shot in the head months after deaths of his wife and son

+CNN has reached out to Murdaugh’s attorney for comment and has not heard back.

+Murdaugh said Monday he planned to resign and begin an unspecified rehabilitation treatment, according to a statement obtained by CNN affiliate WCSC.

-The statement provided to WCSC through Murdaugh’s attorney, Dick Harpootlian, said: “The murders of my wife and son have caused an incredibly difficult time in my life.
+The statement released through attorney Dick Harpootlian said: “The murders of my wife and son have caused an incredibly difficult time in my life.
 I have made a lot of decisions that I truly regret.
 I’m resigning from my law firm and entering rehab after a long battle that has been exacerbated by these murders.
 I am immensely sorry to everyone I’ve hurt including my family, friends and colleagues.
 I ask for prayers as I rehabilitate myself and my relationships.”

 CNN has attempted to reach Harpootlian for comment.